penske-media-corp/pmc-larva/README.md

 # Larva

-This is the mono-repo for PMC's design system, Larva. **It is in alpha.**
+This is the mono-repo for PMC's design system, Larva.

 ## About